hardlystrictlyjerry/hardlystrictlyjerry.github.io/jam1.md

 Many thanks to Joanne for catching the following moments from the July HSJ Jam.

-#### Brown Eyed Women
+#### Bit of Brown Eyed Women

-A little bit of Brown Eyed Women while it was still light out:
+A sample of Brown Eyed Women with Jeremy and Justin solos while it was still light out:

 <div class="ui embed" data-source="youtube" data-id="SJ5KZh41FwQ"></div>